finvernizzi/mplane/README.md

 `npm install mplane`

 #Usage example
-In this example we set two capabilities for a probe.
-First of all import the main mPlane library
+In this example we set a capability for a probe.

 ```javascript
 var mplane = require('mplane');